Maxa Financial is a digital financial institution offering some of the best high-interest savings and GIC rates in Canada.

 If you are looking for a high-interest savings account that beats what’s being offered by the big banks, online banks such as Maxa Financial are your best bet.

-Maxa Financial’s HISA offers a 1.80% non-promotional rate and you can either keep your funds in a regular savings account or utilize a TFSA, RRSP or RRIF.
+Maxa Financial’s HISA offers a non-promotional high-interest rate, and you can either keep your funds in a regular savings account or utilize a TFSA, RRSP, or RRIF.

 Here are some of the features of this account: